pdrivom/DecentIOT-RabbitMQ/README.md

 var queue2 = fanoutExchange .CreateQueue("fanout.animal.queue2"));
 ```
 #### Producer
-Here the producer sends one  messages to the Exchange.
+In this example the producer sends one  messages to the Exchange.
 ```csharp
 using DecentIOT.RabbitMQ.Producer;